BobToninho/tonino/src/pages/blog/express-js-cors-requests-with-req-session-id.md

+---
-# How to fix express-js CORS requests that use req.session.id
+title: How to fix express-js CORS requests that use req.session.id

-[comment]: <> (# How to fix express-js CORS requests that use req.session.id)
+date: 2021-12-10
+description: How to resolve an annoying problem with ExpressJS.
+layout: ../../layouts/PostLayout.astro
+---

 I had a problem: I had an express-js server serving the frontend by directly serving an HTML page.
 For the frontend development, I was using a dev script which, using Rollup, bundled js (and css and imgs and etc...)